Rubber Molding: The Definitive Guide

 Sprue Makings

-The contact point between the sprue channel and the mold cavity will have small markings even after trimming.
+The contact point between the sprue channel and the mold cavity surface will have small markings even after trimming.

 Drafting Lines